ChamudikaPallewela/ChamudikaPallewela/README.md

 - 💬 **Ask me about**: Web Development, Android, Flutter, Django, ML/AI, Quantum Mechanics
 - ⚡ **Fun fact**:
-  🌟 I'm a huge F1 fan <strong>(McLaren all the way! 🧡)</strong>, so when race weekends roll around, you’ll find me glued to the screen! 🏎️✨
-  🎏 If I’m not watching <strong>Detective Conan</strong> or living vicariously through <strong>My Next Life as a Villainess</strong>, I’m probably off exploring <strong>Teyvat</strong> in Genshin Impact! 🎮💫
-  📚 In my downtime, I dive headfirst into romance novels, getting lost in dreamy plots.
-You might catch me cozied up with a book, sipping coffee in a cute café ☕ or hunting for new reads at the bookstore 📖💕.
-  🎵 Brooklyn 99 marathons, music binges, and little adventures make my free time extra sweet! 😊
+  🌟 I'm a huge F1 fan <strong>(McLaren all the way! 🧡)</strong>, so when race weekends roll around, you’ll find me glued to the screen! 🏎️✨  🎏 If I’m not watching <strong>Detective Conan</strong> or living vicariously through <strong>My Next Life as a Villainess</strong>, I’m probably off exploring <strong>Teyvat</strong> in Genshin Impact! 🎮💫 📚 In my downtime, I dive headfirst into romance novels, getting lost in dreamy plots.
+You might catch me cozied up with a book or lost in a code, sipping coffee in a cute café ☕ or hunting for new reads at the bookstore 📖💕.
+When I’m not at the café or bookstore, you’ll probably find me trying out new games or coding away! 🎮💻 .
+Brooklyn 99 marathons, 🎵 music binges, and little adventures make my free time extra sweet! 😊

 ---